yc3136/unriddle/README.md

 ### Method 2: Context Menu
 1. Select any text on a web page
-2. Right-click and choose "In other words"
+2. Right-click and choose "unriddle"
 3. See the explanation popup near your selection

 ### General Usage